University of Almería

+Forbes listed the university as one of the best universities in Spain.

 Access

 The University of Almería is connected by roads and bus services to the city and the province.

 By road

 It is possible to come via the coast, using the AL-3202 road.
 This road is mainly used by those coming from the south of the capital.
 There is also an access road to the north from the AL-3200.
 This connects with the AL-12 motorway, which provides quick access from the north of the capital and the rest of the metropolitan area.
 A number of students prefer to cross the Andarax River to avoid congestion.
 The AL-3200 is also used from the East, but this is rare given the low population density in that area.

 From early on parking spaces are scarce, so visitors often park several hundred yards away.

 By Public Transport

 Bus routes 11, 12, 18 and 19 of the local bus service come to UAL, and connect it with the capital via the bus station, providing access to all students in the province.
 The service is busy during peak hours, so for this reason it is common to see additional buses on routes 13 and 14, exclusively for student use.

 The introduction of a tram is being considered, though government agencies do not deem it worthwhile.